ShahabCypher/Simple-React-Shop/README.md

 # Simple React Shop

 A mini e-commerce application built with React.
-This project allows users to browse or search products, filter by category, add items to a cart, and proceed through a checkout process all in a simple and responsive interface using [fakestoreapi.com](https://fakestoreapi.com/) API.
+This project allows users to browse or search products, filter by category, add items to a cart, and proceed through a checkout process all in a simple interface using [fakestoreapi.com](https://fakestoreapi.com/) API.

 ## Features